 The committee Chair reports to the Board on the committee’s work; in addition, reflecting the holistic way in which sustainability issues impact the Company, most members of the Board attend Sustainability Committee meetings.
 Thus, sustainability- and climate-related information is considered when the Board oversees major decisions, such as long-range planning, budget and capital allocation, and mergers, acquisitions and divestments.
 In 2021, for example, the Board used the results of Vermilion’s climate-related scenario analysis to inform its guidance and approval of our emission reduction targets.

-The Vice President, Sustainability also provides updates to and receives guidance from the Board and the Sustainability Committee at least quarterly, and the Executive Committee monthly, on strategy, issues, performance and reporting.
+The Vice President, Sustainability also provides updates to and receives guidance from the Board and/or the Sustainability Committee at least quarterly, and the Executive Committee monthly, on strategy, issues, performance and reporting.

 Corporate Sustainability Team